cguardia/ZODB-Documentation/book/transactions.rst

         return False

-As you can see, this commit veto looks for a header named 'x-tm-abort' or any 400 ot 500 response from the server and returns True (abort) if any of these conditions applies.
+As you can see, this commit veto looks for a header named 'x-tm-abort' or any 40x or 50x response from the server and returns True (abort) if any of these conditions applies.

 To use your own commit veto you need to configure it into the middleware.
 On